 This means the individual with the order against them will have an uphill battle, but it’s not an impossible one.
 The best interest of the child is always taken into account, and any new evidence can sway a judge’s decision.
 When restraining orders and child custody cases combine, it’s always best to be on the safe side.

 Are you in the middle of a child custody or visitation case?
 Restraining orders are only one potential problem.
-Contact us today at The Law Offices of William Edgar for a consultation to better understand your rights.
+Contact us today at The Edgar & Dow for a consultation to better understand your rights.